CyVerse-learning-materials/fastqc_quickstart/index.rst

 Analyzing a FastQC report, you can evaluate the quality of your sequencing results.
-The best way to interpret this report is to consult the official `FastQC Documentation`_.
-You should keep in mind that simply because individual reports may generate a warning or fail, this does not mean your data are unusable.
+The best way to interpret this report is to consult the official
+|FastQC|.
+You should keep in mind that simply because individual
+reports may generate a warning or fail, this does not mean your data are unusable.
 In most cases poor quality reads can be eliminated by subsequent cleaning steps without losing a large amount of sequence.
 Some reports such as